 Pollacappul – Pall a ’Chapall – The watering hole of the horses or a hole in which a horse was killed

-Pollagool — Pall a’ Ghuail – From a coal mine opened by the Lamberts in the 19th century.
+Pollagool — Poll a’ Ghuail – From a coal mine opened by the Lamberts in the 19th century.

-Pollnagroagh – Pall na Grua – Water hole of the round hills/reeks.
+Pollnagroagh – Poll na Grua – Water hole of the round hills/reeks.

 Prospect – A good view or hope in the future!